laulin/feedoo/README.md

 * `match` : pattern to match tag
 * `time_key` : field use for time serie.
 * `table_template` : template string used to generate table names
 * `fields` : dict of field name / Sqlite type.
 Sqlite types are REAL, TEXT, INTEGER or BLOB.
 * `filename` : Sqlite filename.
 Can be :memory: to save in RAM.
 * `buffer_size=1000` : Number of event stored before flush
 * `timeout_flush=60` : Flush buffer after timeout, in second
 * `db_path=None` : file path to store internal state.
 None means only RAM is used.
-* `db_table="default_table"` : Table name used to store data.

 Example: